Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • While the prefix version is visually louder, in practice, there is no need for this feature to shout its presence any more than a typical named argument.
 By the time we read to the = it is clear that the value is filled in automatically just as the value is clear in the typical keyword argument case.

-• Less obvious that arbitrary expressions are invalid, e.g. f(=a+b).
+• It is less obvious that arbitrary expressions are invalid, e.g. f(=a + b).

 f(%x) or f(:x) or f(.x)